wise-bit/wise-bit.github.io/landing.md

 ---
 title: List Of Personal Projects
 layout: landing
-description: 'This project contains a list of projects I<br />have worked on over time.'
+description: 'This page contains a list of projects I<br />have worked on over time.'
 image: assets/images/pic07.jpg
 nav-menu: true
 ---